 So far I have only tried the flour mix in cookies but I can’t wait to give it a try in cakes, brownies and anything else I use flour in!
 It is used to replace the flour in a recipe equally – 1 cup gluten free flour mix equals 1 cup flour.

 Most of these items can be found either in the bulk section or the baking section of your local grocery store.
-Depending on where you live you may have to visit a health food store to find some of them.
+Depending on where you live you may have to visit a health food store to find some of them or order through Amazon.
 I am lucky enough to live in Portland, Oregon where Bob’s Red Mill is headquartered.
 They make many great gluten free products and specialty flours.

 Just put all the ingredients together in a gallon size zippered plastic bag or or a airtight container and be sure and mix well..
 It is then ready to use when you are ready to bake some gluten free goodness!